joemdwills/joemdwills/README.md

 - :raised_hands: Hi, I’m @joemdwills :wave:
-- 👀 I’m interested in :computer: | :soccer: | :muscle: & :blue_book:
+- 👀 I’m interested in :computer: | :muscle: & :blue_book:
-- ❤️ ☕
+- :coffee:
-- 🌱 I’m currently learning Swift 🦅, Kotlin :robot: & web-dev `HTML/CSS/Java` -> `Vue & Nux`
+- :briefcase: iOS Developer @ John Lewis Partnership using Swift 🦅 & Vapor 🐦
 - :nerd_face: I'm currently building a Functional Fitnees workout ⏱️ app
 - 🖥️ At evenings & weekends I develop for APPSTRM to gain more experience building a release mobile app 📱
-- :briefcase: iOS Developer @ John Lewis

 <!---
 joemdwills/joemdwills is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.